Doctor of Philosophy Degree Requirements – Effective April 25, 2021

 The purpose of the Department-required Qualifying Examination (QE) is to determine a student’s preparation and qualifications to continue in the graduate program towards the Doctor of Philosophy degree (Ph.D.) in the Department of Civil Engineering (CEE).

-The QE Committee shall consist of a minimum of three faculty members from the CEE Department, typically in the student’s graduate program of study.
+The QE Committee shall consist of a minimum of three tenured/tenure track faculty members from the CEE Department, typically in the student’s graduate program of study.
+For the CIVE-CM QE, the Committee will consist of at least four (4) faculty members; and at least two should be full-time CIVE faculty members (not joint appointments).
 As the QE is a Department (not a Graduate School) requirement, there is no need for a committee member from another department.
-At the discretion of the student’s advisor, and depending on the program of study, an additional member of the QE Committee may be from another departmet.
+At the discretion of the student’s advisor, and depending on the program of study, an additional member of the QE Committee may be from another department.

 The QE shall consist of a written part, lasting four to eight hours, and an oral part lasting two to four hours.
 Both the written and the oral exams must be completed within the QE period.